 Look closer!
 This gallery serves as an introduction to the overall museum experience and encourages exploration of our natural world.
 Inside this exhibit gallery are live animals: bees, turtles, alligators, snakes, and more!

 Explore the Earth’s unique place in space and its “just right” relationship to the sun: not too close and not too far.
 Also, touch a real meteorite from outer space!

 See how different conditions on Earth, including geography and weather disturbances, relate to different biomes.
 Experiment with a hands-on Kinetic sand table and create an erupting volcano, snow-capped mountains, or flowing rivers.
-You can also enjoy a marvelous display of minerals and gems!
+Discover beauty in the earth’s rocks and minerals.

-Explore various habitats that are made possible by fresh water.
-This exhibit includes a 600-gallon fresh water tank with live fish and turtles.
-Ever wonder what's inside a beaver lodge?
+Explore various habitats that are made possible by fresh water, including a 600-gallon fresh water aquarium.
+Ever wonder what’s inside a beaver lodge?
 Crawl into ours and find out!

 The Arctic/Desert compares the similarities and differences between the Arizona Sonoran Desert and the Alaskan Arctic.
 Did you know both are home to foxes and bees?
 How do they survive the extreme heat or cold?
 Find out in our Arctic/Desert exhibit gallery!

 Take a close look at both live and pinned insects.
 Insect terrariums on display include an ant colony and insects that live in water.
 There is also an area for toddlers to play.